rus8/sofar-obj-det/README.md

 ### 2. Evaluation of datasets
 With a first "human" evaluation we concluded that:
-1. KITTI is not very large but is could be useful, so we evaluate it.
+1. KITTI is not very large but could be useful, so we evaluate it.
 2. Cityscapes is a segmentation dataset and it'll require a lot of work to convert segmentation labels to bounding boxes for detection, so we have decided to drop it.